Mathics3/mathics-core/FUTURE.rst

 The current implementation of ``ToString`` and text-render functions does not handle the option `CharacterEncoding` in WMA-compatible way.
 In the future, we should implement an extensible way to handle different character encodings.
 Also, the internal encoding of strings should always be ``Unicode``.
 Special encodings should be applied just when required by ``ToString`` or when the final output is rendered in the front-end or by an export function.
+Pytests should also be agnostic regarding the system encoding.

 More Forms and MakeBoxes